jasp-stats/jasp-desktop/Resources/Help/analyses/mlclassificationboosting.md

 #### Holdout Test Data
 - Sample *x*% of all data: Choose a percentage to randomly sample from your data to derive prediction error.
 Generates an internal indicator variable that indicates whether the observation is included (1) or excluded (0) from the test set.
 - Add generated indicator to data: Add the generated test set indicator from the option above to your data set.
 Requires a column name.
 - Test set indicator: Use an indicator variable to select data for the test set.
+This indicator should be a column in your data that consists of only 0 (excluded from the test set) and 1 (included in the test set).
+The data will then be split into a training (and validation if requested) set (0), and a test set (1) according to your indicator.

 #### Training and Validation Data
 - Sample *x*% for validation data: Randomly sample a percentage from the remaining data (after selecting the test set).